– Click on the image to enlarge or purchase –

 The bridge was named after local farmer and lumberman, Jud Christian.
 The portal, however, now shows the bridge’s name as Jud Christie.

 Like all covered bridges, the Jud Christie Covered Bridge is listed on the National Register of Historic Places.
 It was listed in November 1979.
+Unfortunately, the PDF file for this National Register record has not yet been digitized.

 The most comprehensive guide for finding and/or learning about Covered Bridges in this area is Pennsylvania’s Covered Bridges: A Complete Guide by Benjamin D. Evans.
 It was published quite a few years ago now (but is still available on Amazon) but nothing else even comes close.